keishacarr/AdventOfCode2021/README.md

 Day 4 (12/17) - Incorporated functions and objects/classes.

-Day 4 (1/6) - after taking a break, restarted Day 4.
+Day 4 (1/6) - After taking a break, restarted Day 4.
 Used Jeffery Frederic's YouTube video for understanding since my initial approach was becoming too complex for me to get through.
 Interesting to see a triple list comprehension.

+Day 5 (1/20) - followed Jeffrey Frederic's YouTube video for this as well.
+I initially struggled with understanding even the basic example, so this tutorial was very necessary.

+Day 6 (1/20) - able to do part 1 by myself pretty easily.
+Currently stuck on part 2.